estafette/estafette.io/content/usage/extensions/estafette-extensions.md

   - < string | copies Dockerfile by default >
   - /etc/ssl/certs/ca-certificates.crt
 ```

+The `no-cache` options ensures that no previous container built for your branch gets used, but it absolutely uses the latest version of the image in your FROM statement.

+The `expand-variables` option allows you to turn off variable expansion, in case you use `$PATH` or another frequently set variable in your Dockerfile.

 A minimal version when using all defaults looks like: